zairdon20/Hello-Microverse/README.md

 # Hello Microverse

-> This project is about leraning how to set up linters and how to use gitflow.
+> This project is about learning how to set up linters and how to use gitflow.

 Additional description about the project and its features.